The Wedding and Bebek Betutu

 The film was announced in a special gathering of the cast, held in a restaurant in South Jakarta area, on February 18, 2015.
-Filming started on February 23, 2015 in the city of Bandung, West Java, and its outskirts, and concluded in on March 18, 2015.
+Filming started on February 23, 2015 in the city of Bandung, West Java, and its outskirts, and concluded on March 18, 2015.

 The Wedding & Bebek Betutu was released in Indonesia on October 8, 2015.

 Synopsis

-A group of hotel employees a.k.a.
-"The Crew" are trying hard to save the wedding of their boss' only daughter, mainly due to some blackmailing problems as well as a non-rejectable demand for special "bebek betutu" (balinese grilled duck) recipe, all of which must be resolved in 24 hours.
+A group of hotel employees known as "The Crew" are trying hard to save the wedding of their boss' only daughter, mainly due to some blackmailing problems as well as a non-rejectable demand for a special "bebek betutu" (Balinese roasted duck) recipe, all of which must be resolved in 24 hours.